LonelyOrphan/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 25 - 20th November 2020 ~ Cold, Slightly overloaded

+Learning about recursion - what is important is precedence and call stack.
+Need to continue reading about call stack tomorrow.

+It turns out that my method of creating the stopwatch will not keep time perfectly.
+To do this it needs to be based on the actual time.
+I think it would be wise to leave this project at this point as creating it from the actual time would be akin to starting again.
+I'm satisfied with the way I solved it already and I learned a lot in the process.

 ### Note:
 Create a positive word generator using words from the following site: